-City of the Future (Panel I), 1935–36
+City of the Future (Transportation), 1936

-The back story of Longchamps colorful and fascinating.
+The back story of Longchamps is colorful and fascinating.
 Henry Lustig had begun in business peddling fruit on New York’s Lower East Side.
 He advanced to the wholesale produce business and on the way married Edith Rothstein, sister of Arnold Rothstein.
-Rothstein, from a highly respected and well off family, was, from childhood, an inveterate gambler, a passion that led him to a career as the acknowledged head of a far flung network of illegal activities which he fashioned into an empire of organized crime as well as legitimate businesses.
+Rothstein, from a highly respected and well-off family, was, from childhood, an inveterate gambler, a passion that led him to a career as the acknowledged head of a far-flung network of illegal activities which he fashioned into an empire of organized crime as well as legitimate businesses.
 In 1919, Rothstein arranged for his brother-in-law, Lustig, to open the first Longchamps Restaurant on a property Rothstein owned at 78th Street and Madison Avenue.
 Lustig, also a gambler who owned racehorses, named his premises after the famous racecourse outside of Paris.
 Rothstein was murdered in 1926, though he and Lustig likely fell out before that.

 With the end of Prohibition in December 1933, Lustig opened a series of Longchamps restaurants at high-profile locations around Manhattan.
 The restaurants were intended to be elegant, serving sophisticated food and drink in glamourous surroundings to a reliable crowd of “regulars” who had money, but also accessible to middle class patrons looking for celebratory meals.
 Lustig hired top architects, Louis Allen Abramson and Ely Jacques Kahn.
 In fact, Kahn had designed 1450 Broadway, a 42-story office building called “The Continental” that opened in 1931 and survives to this day.